 On every work bench I have a small pail to collect scraps of metal.
 Aluminum, copper, brass, steel, iron, etc. These bits of metal are salvaged from sockets, lamps, plugs, and anything else that gets worked on.
 It doesn't sound like much, but after just a few days the pails are full of recyclable metal that would otherwise be tossed in the trash.

-That's it.
 When one of the pails is full, the metal is separated into 5-gallon buckets.
 This step takes but a few minutes, but it saves me a huge hassle at the scrap yard.
 Handing them a five gallon bucket of pre-sorted metal speeds things along nicely, so I can do it more frequently and avoid having tons of metal around the shop all the time.
+This alone keeps hundreds of pounds of waste out of the landfills.

 Along with the metal scraps, all the paper, cardboard, glass, and most of the hard plastic that cannot be reused in the business gets binned and recycled, conveniently collected by the city.
 How easy is that?
-The end result is a paltry five gallon pail of trash needs to be brought home to the dumpster, sometimes only once every two months!
-And that ain't too bad.
+The end result of all this recycling?
+A paltry five gallon pail of trash gets sent out the back door to be collected each month, and some months that small pail isn't even full!
+As we say here in Maine: "Ain't that somethin'"

 This is all of October, 2017's trash!